 Modified Food Starch – typically sourced from wheat (a gluten concern), or corn (a GMO concern)

 Don't have all the spices to make one of these homemade seasonings?
+No problem!
 You can most likely find an appropriate substitute here.

 35 Homemade Spice Mixes and How to Use Them